cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ## Decision Drivers

 * Identity management must allow for permission based access to MS Dynamics 365 & file storage solutions.
-* The level customisation of the sign up & sign in process should support the user journey being prototyped as much as possible.
+* The level of customisation available for the sign up & sign in process should support the user journey being prototyped as much as possible.

 ## Considered Options